mame2024/uppsala/co-pilot.md

 - Maintain a file named `tasks.md` to track tasks.
 - The `tasks.md` file must be located inside `./users/matteo/tasks.md`.
 - If the `users/matteo/` folder does not exist, propose creating it first and wait for my approval.
+- Update the tasks.md file automatically when tasks are completed without asking for permission first.
+- After updating tasks.md, inform me what changes were made and confirm these changes before moving to the next task.

 **For Each Task:**
 - Clearly define the task (short and precise).